Winslow-Fan/winslow-fan.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Researcher of Deep Learning
+role: AI Research Engineer

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Chongqing Research Institute of HIT
+  - name: Department of Computer Science, The University of Sheffield
     # url:

 # Short bio (displayed in user profile at end of posts)